Planning Considerations for Input Selection

 Everyone wants to set their crop up for success.
 To prepare, you spend time researching, discussing and planning for the season.
 With season goals of high yields and disease defense, it’s good to consistently seek out information.
 Crop consultants, university researchers, industry reps and peers can all be great resources.

-In preparation for 2018, below are recommendations to begin and maintain a successful season.
+In preparation for the upcoming season, below are recommendations to begin and maintain a successful season.

 Many seedling diseases appear in cool, wet temperatures around planting time, but it’s not uncommon for some seedling diseases to also appear later in the season.
 By using a seed treatment, the seed and plant have protection from seedling diseases that can cause early and late season disease problems.

 Using a seed treatment results in a healthier crop capable of producing higher yields.
 Higher yields can translate into a good return on investment.
 Raxil® Pro Shield seed treatment provides advanced broad-spectrum disease control and three chemistries to protect against scab, smut, bunt and other threatening cereal seedling diseases.
 Gaucho® 600FS seed treatment can be used for added power to protect seedlings against wireworms, aphids and hessian fly damage.

 Kochia, wild buckwheat, waterhemp and foxtail are common weeds in cereals crops.
 With Group 1 and Group 9 resistance, there is no perfect formula to tackle weeds that will work for all fields.
 Scouting, spraying and staying informed are proactive measures you should take to stay ahead of the game.